Rectification of names

 The rectification of names (正名 (Zhèngmíng, Cheng-ming)) is originally a doctrine of feudal Confucian designations and relationships, behaving accordingly to ensure social harmony.
-Without such accordance society would essentially crumble and "undertakings would not be completed."
+Without such accordance "undertakings would not be completed" and societal order would fail.
 Mencius extended the doctrine to include questions of political legitimacy.

 When Confucius was asked what he would do if he was a governor, he said he would "rectify the names" to make words correspond to reality.

 Confucius

-The Analects states that social disorder often stems from failure to call things by their proper names, that is, to perceive, understand, and deal with reality.
+The Analects states that social disorder often stems from failure to call things by their proper names.
 Confucius' solution to this was the "rectification of names".
 He gave an explanation to one of his disciples:

 A superior man, in regard to what he does not know, shows a cautious reserve.
 If names be not correct, language is not in accordance with the truth of things.
 If language be not in accordance with the truth of things, affairs cannot be carried on to success.
 When affairs cannot be carried on to success, proprieties and music do not flourish.
 When proprieties and music do not flourish, punishments will not be properly awarded.
 When punishments are not properly awarded, the people do not know how to move hand or foot.
 Therefore a superior man considers it necessary that the names he uses may be spoken appropriately, and also that what he speaks may be carried out appropriately.
 What the superior man requires is just that in his words there may be nothing incorrect.